mlitwin/svg-gen/README.md

 ## Perspective

-## `withPerspective()` Method
+## `With()` Method

-The `withPerspective()` method is available for the `circle` and `ellipse` SVG types.
+The `With()` method is available for the `circle` and `ellipse` SVG types.
 This method allows you to create SVG elements with transformations applied based on a given perspective.

 ### Usage

-The `withPerspective()` method applies a perspective transformation to a `circle` or `ellipse` element.
+The `With()` method applies a perspective transformation to a `circle` or `ellipse` element.
 It converts the geometry into an ellipse if necessary and applies rotation and scaling transformations.

 #### Parameters